 Incidental raptor observations in the Diavik study area will be reported by helicopter operators, ground-based field workers, and other Mine personnel.
 Each raptor observation will include the date, number of individuals, location, and behaviour.
 Raptor interactions and mortalities at the Mine will also be documented and reported to ENR.
+Active nests will be buffered from activities by 250 m (J. Hodson [pers. comm.]).

-Visual surveys for nesting activity are completed at least once per week by Environment staff at all open pits and other infrastructure areas (i.e., mine-altered waterbodies, stockpiles, waste rock piles, and buildings) between May and August, and at other infrastructure areas.
-The presence of nests and wildlife in pits will also be monitored incidentally by staff monitoring the PK slurry pumping into the A418 open pit process (anticipated to be daily) (Section 4.1.4.1).
+Visual surveys for nesting activity are completed at least once per week at all open pits and other infrastructure areas (i.e., mine-altered waterbodies, stockpiles, waste rock piles, and buildings) between May and August, and at other infrastructure areas.
+Nests detected on pit walls and on other Diavik mine infrastructure will be monitored annually.
 Incidental sightings logs will be maintained at site throughout the life of the Diavik mine.
 Environment staff will review the logs weekly and respond to wildlife sightings or trends of concern when they occur.